borisdayma/borisdayma/README.md

 ### Hi, I'm Boris

-🔭 I work on fun Machine Learning projects like [huggingtweets](https://github.com/borisdayma/huggingtweets)
+🔭 I try to make AI friendlier through articles, improvement of tools/frameworks or just fun little projects like my tweet generator [huggingtweets](https://github.com/borisdayma/huggingtweets) which can be used by anybody.

 👯 I love the open source ecosystem and frequently contribute to many projects